qchemlab-embedding/2023-07-14-workshop/_episodes/03-staging-area.md

 > - The box corresponds to the staging area of Git, where you can craft your commits.
 > - Committing is like sealing the box and sticking a label on it.
 > - You wouldn't want to label your box with "stuff", but rather give a more descriptive label.
 >
->
-> ### Analogy using shopping receipts
->
-> - You need to go shopping and buy some stuff for work and for home.
->   You need two separate receipts.
-> - Bad idea: go through the store get home stuff, pay, start at the
->   beginning and go through the store again.
-This is inefficient and
->   annoying.
-> - What you actually do:
->   - Go through the store and put everything you need in your shopping
->     basket.
->   - Get to the checkout.
-Put your home stuff on the conveyor belt
->     (`git add`).
-Check both the belt (`git diff --staged`) and your
->     basket (`git diff`) to make sure you got all your home stuff.
->   - Pay (`git commit`)
->   - Repeat for work stuff.
->
 > In order to keep organized, you have to use multiple locations to
 > stage things in sequence.